 Surgeonfish are Probably our favorite Group of fish.
 They are always very Striking and grow to really good Sizes.
 When there is a healthy population of Surgeons you know you are at a healthy reef.

-The Previously mentioned Unicornfish, Convict Tang and Yellow Tang are all technically Surgeonfish this is about the more true Surgeons.
+The Previously mentioned Unicornfish, Convict Tang and Yellow Tang are all technically Surgeonfish this section looks at the True Surgeons.

 Triggers and Filefish